 Online collection honors African American leadership, contributions to New Orleans Community

-NEW ORLEANS (January 21, 2021)— African American New Orleanians have long sustained a rich legacy of creating community and opportunity for local African Americans and Greater New Orleans.
+NEW ORLEANS (February 8, 2021)—African-American New Orleanians have long sustained a rich legacy of creating community and opportunity for local African Americans and Greater New Orleans.
 A new partnership between Hancock Whitney—one of America’s strongest, safest banks—and the Amistad Research Center—the nation’s oldest, largest, and most comprehensive independent archive of America's ethnic and racial history—virtually brings to life a 100-year story of how Black-owned and run businesses, organizations, and institutions helped to grow New Orleans’ future despite societal inequities of the day.

 A virtual exhibit drawn from Amistad’s vast archives and collections, “The Things We Do for Ourselves: African American Leadership in New Orleans” documents how the Crescent City has benefited from African American leadership and engagement from the mid-1800s to the mid-1900s.
-The exhibit runs Month date through Month date, 2021, and uses Google Cultural Institute’s exhibition platform to create a virtual expansion of a physical exhibition at the Amistad Research Center in 2015.
+This permanent exhibit uses Google Cultural Institute’s exhibition platform to create a virtual expansion of a physical exhibition at the Amistad Research Center in 2015.

 Hancock Whitney’s Diversity, Equity, and Inclusion (DEI) division will introduce the virtual exhibit to the bank’s more than 4,000 associates across five states during Black History Month in February as a DEI educational experience and as part of the company’s ongoing commitment to racial diversity and inclusion.